Skip to content

 More on the topic

 Pruning always means stress.
-After trimming my ponytail palm, I placed it in a warm, bright spot in the living room, but not in direct sunlight.
+After trimming my elephant’s foot, I placed it in a warm, bright spot in the living room, but not in direct sunlight.
 Now patience is required.
 Since the plant grows very slowly, it can take months for new shoots to appear.

 After the trim, I was anxious and unsure for a long time whether I had done everything right.
-I know it can take months for the ponytail palm to sprout again, but it’s hard to accept.
+I know it can take months for the elephant’s foot to sprout again, but it’s hard to accept.
 I trimmed it in May, and I discovered the first green leaves in December.
-Mentally, I had already written off my plant–and then came the big surprise.
+Mentally, I had already written off my plant—and then came the big surprise.

 After the trim, it took half a year for the first leaves to regrow